educreations/objective-c-conventions/README.md

 ## Documentation

  * All method declarations should be documented.
- * Comments should be hard-wrapped at 80 characters. -80 seems harsh this is 80|
+ * Comments should be hard-wrapped at 80 characters.
  * Comments should be like this:

 ```objc